mikeelston/BASHTree/README.md

-# ChristBASHTree
+# BASHTree

-You know, a Christmas tree on Bash :)
+You know, a holiday tree on Bash :)

 ![Screenshot](./screenshot.png?raw=true)